cristiandaniele/awesome-stateful-fuzzers/README.md

 However, many systems, for instance protocol implementations, are *stateful*.
 Here the system keeps an internal state to be able to properly process *sequences of messages* aka *traces*.
 For example, an FTP server needs to remember that the user *Cris* already inserted the correct password.
 The internal state recorded by the SUT which then influences the way in which future messages are processed complicates the job for the fuzzer.
 To fuzz a stateless system the fuzzer only has to mutate individual messages, but to fuzz a stateful system the fuzzer should not just mutate messages but also the order of messages in traces.

-Different fuzzers use different approaches to deal with the statefulness of the systems, as explained in our paper and summarised in this repo.
+Fuzzers for stateful systems can use different approaches to deal with the statefulness of the SUT.
+One approach is to use *active automata learning* to infer state machines.
+The original active learning algorithm is Angluin's L\*, but there are newer variants, implemented in libraries such as [LearnLib](https://github.com/LearnLib/learnlib) and [AALPy](https://github.com/DES-Lab/AALpy).

-## Relation between stateful fuzzing and active learning (aka active automata learning)
+Fuzzers can use active learning as ingredient for their approach, but active learning algorithms can also be regarded as fuzzers in their own right, albeit fuzzers that are limited in the sense that they will not mutate individual messages but only mutate the order of messages.

-As already mentioned, fuzzers for stateful systems need to keep into account the stateful nature of the SUT.
-One way of inferring this state behaviour is by using active learning tools.
+The [Automata Wiki](https://automata.cs.ru.nl) by [Frits Vaandrager](https://www.cs.ru.nl/~fvaan) and colleagues collects many examples where active learning has been used.
+Some simple examples of active learning for FTP servers are discussed [here](https://github.com/cristiandaniele/ftp-statemodel-learner).

-Very briefly, we can picture active learning tools as fuzzers which send messages to the SUT and observe the responses in order to infer an approximation of the state model of the SUT.
-If you want to know more or play around with active learning tools you can visit [the Automata Wiki](https://automata.cs.ru.nl) by [Frits Vaandrager](https://www.cs.ru.nl/~fvaan/) and colleagues.
-Also, you can find some simple examples of state model learning for FTP servers [here](https://github.com/cristiandaniele/ftp-statemodel-learner).
+Another approach is to use *passive learning algorithms* that infer state machines from a set of traces after these have been collected.
+[FlexFringe](https://github.com/tudelft-cda-lab/FlexFringe) is a library that provides passive learning algorithms; some passive learning algorithms have also been added to [AALPy](https://github.com/DES-Lab/AALpy).

 ## Categories of fuzzers from our survey paper
 - **Grammar Based**: These require some grammar as input.
 This can be the grammar for the messages or the grammar of the traces, or both.
 The grammar for the traces, i.e. the message sequences, is often thought of as a finite state machine.
 This grammar is used as basis to produce (slightly) malformed messages and message sequences.